 Make Sure You Laugh and Sing…

-I think too many people overlook the simplicity of laughter and singing.
-Whether it’s the fact that they’re caught up in what others will think or whether they’re allowing sadness to keep them silent, they refuse the joy of laughter and song.
-Please, no matter what, never let your circumstances steal your laughter or your song—especially at Christmas.
+Whether it’s worry about what others will think or sadness because of circumstance, too many people refuse the joy of laughter and song.
+Please, no matter what, never let your circumstances steal these from you—especially at Christmas.

-Last night, I watched Christmas Vacation with your mom as we prepared the Christmas Eve meal.
+Last night, I watched Christmas Vacation as we prepared the Christmas Eve meal.
 We laughed and it was good.
-Another thing that makes a great laugh is remaking the lyrics to Christmas songs and telling old stories.
 A belly laugh does something to your bones that makes them burn with joy and keeps you warm.
-So, laugh often and laugh hard.
-Lock away those great memories and retell them often as a way to keep laughter close by.
+Laugh often and laugh hard.
+More importantly, lock away the great memories and retell them often as a way to invite joy.

 And, sing.
-I don’t care if you think you can’t or if you’re worried about not knowing all the lyrics, sing.
-Singing does something deep down, like a release of your innermost person that calls you deeper.
-While I enjoy the fun Christmas classics like White Christmas or The Twelve Days of Christmas, I really love the songs about the birth of our Savior.
+I don’t care if you think you can’t or if you’re worried about not knowing all the lyrics—sing.
+It does something deep down and releases the pent-up energy that easily becomes tarnished.
+I enjoy the fun Christmas classics like Here Comes Santa Claus or Jingle Bells, but I really love the songs about the birth of our Savior.
 Be sure to listen closely to the lyrics of O Holy Night, God Rest Ye Merry Gentlemen, and Joy to the World.
 They speak of the essence of hope and hope never disappoints.

-Laughter and singing help you feel the essence of the hope Christmas.
-Instead of just going through the motions, it helps embed you in the experience.
-Life is too precious to be lived, you must learn to feel it.
+Life is too precious to just be lived, you have to learn to feel it.
 When you do, you’ll find hope nearby.

 It’s More Than a Tradition…

-Christmas has become such an overstimulated tradition for much of the Western world, but I’m not one who frowns upon that.
+Christmas has become an overstimulated tradition for much of the Western world, but I’m not one of the ones who frowns upon that.
 I think it’s beautiful and speaks to the seeds of truth behind why we’re actually celebrating.

-I will never force belief on any of you.
-In fact, I can’t.
-The truth about Jesus can only be received.
-Like the gifts you get at Christmas, you can reject them in your own ingratitude and logic, or you can welcome them with gratitude and faith.
-The picture of Jesus and the true spirit of Christmas is a picture of humility and generosity unsurpassed by anything in the history of our world.
+Jesus is like the gifts you get at Christmas, you can reject them with logic, or you can welcome them with faith.
+Jesus and the true spirit of the Christmas are more than a tradition, they’re a picture of humility and generosity unsurpassed by anything in the history of our world.

 God With Us

-To my family: for that Christmas when I’m not here to tell you, I want you to know that my greatest desire for you is peace, hope, and joy.
+For that year when I won’t be here to tell you, I want you to know that my greatest desire for you is peace, hope, and joy.
 Live in each moment, laugh and sing from your innermost being, and come to know truth of God with you.
-Each of you are a treasure that God has given me while I’m here on this earth.
-And because of Him, an eternity awaits us.
-Merry Christmas, I love you.